ShimmyMySherbet/YoutubeDownloader/README.md

 * Ability to add songs by a songs/albums/playlist's url from YouTube or Spotify
 * Ability to paste album artwork onto a track
 * Batch download functionality (Downlaod hundreds of songs at the click of a button!)
+* Embed lyrics to your music using Genius
 * Track trimming/cropping functionality
 * Track data editing
 * Basic YouTube video downloading functionality (Currently there is only muxed streams avalable, so expect very poor quality)